airbr/golang-hugo-blog/content/posts/web-almanac.md

    - doctype
 show_reading_time: true
 read_more_copy: Read commentary about the 2024 Web Almanac...
-blurb: Taking a look at an awesome source of research and information!
+blurb: Taking a look at an awesome source of research and information about the web!
 ---

 # Appreciating the [good work](https://almanac.httparchive.org/en/2024/), people doing the effort

 The community led [organization of contributors](https://almanac.httparchive.org/en/2024/contributors) behind the web almanac is something to behold and admire.
-Just look at their organization, the effort put in, it is truly impressive.
+Just look at their organization -- the enormous effort put in -- it is truly impressive.
 Lets just list some of the virtues of this project made of:

 ## Values led, data driven